pixelmund/svelte-kit-cookie-session/README.md

 You can find an example implementation here [Example](/example).

-The secret is a private key or list of private keys you must pass at runtime, it has to be at least 32 characters long.
+The secret is a private key or list of private keys you must pass at runtime, it has to be `32 characters` long.
 Use [Password Generator](https://1password.com/password-generator/) to generate strong secrets.

 ⚠️ You should always store secrets in secret environment variables on your platform.